mt-mods/3d_armor/wieldview/README.txt

-Disabling the feature in-game: If you want to hide the wielded item you can add an INT metadata to the player called "show_wielded_item" and set it to 2 (any other value will show the wielded item again)
+Disabling the feature in-game: If you want to hide the wielded item you can add an INT metadata to the player called "show_wielded_item" and set it to 2 (any other value will show the wielded item again).